 As an international leader, the ESRF participates in many local, national, and international partnerships.
 The facility shares a physical site, called the European Photon and Neutron Science Campus, with the neutron source Institut Laue-Langevin (ILL) and the European Molecular Biology Laboratory (EMBL).
 Together, they have created a hub of excellence that has stimulated co-location of specialist laboratories such as the Institute for Structural Biology, the Partnership for Structural Biology, the Partnership for Soft Condensed Matter and industrial research collaborations.
-ESRF staff and users develop many formal and informal collaborations not only with ILL and EMBL but also with the many other university and government research groups based in Grenoble.
+In Grenoble, the ESRF is also member of the GIANT campus and partner of the COMUE (University) Grenoble Alpes.

 Internationally, as a member of EIROforum, the ESRF works with research institutions across Europe to support the development of the European Research Area and to promote science education.
 The ESRF-EBS project has been highlighted as an ESFRI landmark in the 2016 ESFRI roadmap.

 - Convention: Concerning The Construction and Operation of a European Synchrotron Radiation Facility (pdf, 25 Kb)

 - Annex 1 to the Convention: Statutes of the ESRF (pdf, 39 Kb)

 - Annex 2 to the Convention: Target Specifications for Phase I (pdf, 5 Kb)

 - Annex 3 to the Convention: Estimated Annual Incidence of Expenditure (pdf, 4 Kb)